Fenix HM65R-T Headlamp Review

 included 18650 installed

 I performed a number of runtimes, which you can see below.
-First I’ll show the highest of high, which is with both emitters in their highest output level.
-Note that the modes aren’t tied together – this is basically two flashlights built together, each with their own switch.
+First, I’ll show the highest of high, which is with both emitters in their highest output level.
+Note that the modes aren’t tied together – this is basically two flashlights built together, each with its own switch.
 So High of Spot can be mixed with Low of Flood.
 I can’t imagine why you’d want to do that, but you could.
-Anyway here’s a runtime with High of both emitters.
-Initially, we see nearly the 1500 lumen claim, but at 30s we see only 1225 lumens, which is fairly below the claim.
+Anyway, here’s a runtime with High of both emitters.
+Initially, we see nearly the 1500 lumen claim, but at 30 seconds, we see only 1225 lumens, which is fairly below the claim.

 The next highest option is high of the spot emitter.
 The profile looks about the same as above.
 I don’t observe low voltage protection in any test.
 While the light has very low output, it’s still on at around 2.5V.